rahulsense/creating_n_using_voice_agents_in_sense/README.md

 ## Overview

-This guide provides step-by-step instructions for creating and deploying voice agents for post-application candidate screening.
+This given guide provides step-by-step instructions for creating and deploying voice agents for post-application candidate screening.
 You'll learn how to configure a Retell AI voice agent, import it into the Sense platform, and set up automated **Submittal Workflows** (workflows that trigger when a candidate applies to a job) for candidate interaction.

 ### Prerequisites